-Final Priority; Rehabilitation Research and Training Center on Vocational Rehabilitation and Developing Strategies To Meet Employer Needs in Changing Economic Environments
+Overview Information: CFDA Number: 84.133B-1.
+Final priority; National Institute on Disability and Rehabilitation Research (NIDRR)—Disability and Rehabilitation Research Projects and Centers Program—Rehabilitation Research and Training Center (RRTCs) on Vocational Rehabilitation (VR) and Developing Strategies to Meet Employer Needs in Changing Economic Environments.

 The Assistant Secretary for Special Education and Rehabilitative Services announces a priority for the Disability and Rehabilitation Research Projects and Centers Program administered by NIDRR.
 Specifically, this priority is for an RRTC on VR and developing strategies to meet employer needs in changing economic environments.
 The Assistant Secretary may use this priority for competitions in fiscal year (FY) 2012 and later years.
 We take this action to focus research attention on areas of national need.
 We intend this priority to improve employment outcomes for individuals with disabilities.